Published by FutureTecEra

 “Create an image prompt for a realistic workspace showing a person organizing AI research notes on a laptop.
 Use a clean modern style, soft lighting, and a professional blue-gray color palette.”

-This kind of prompt helps you create more consistent visuals for articles, thumbnails, infographics, or social media posts.
+This kind of prompt allows you to create more consistent visuals for articles, thumbnails, infographics, or social media posts.

 E-Commerce and Product Writing

-Prompt engineering can help organize product descriptions, comparison tables, FAQ sections, and customer-friendly explanations.
+Prompt engineering can assist with organizing product descriptions, comparison tables, FAQ sections, and customer-friendly explanations.
 The prompt should include the product type, audience, tone, benefits, limitations, and required format.

 Example: